MichaelTeti/CNN_EdgeDetection/README.md

 The system is then run for a number of iterations and it settles down on a certain state.

 ## Results
+These are the results obtained with a gene designed to detect edges.
 ![alt tag](https://github.com/MichaelTeti/CNN_EdgeDetection/blob/master/cnnedgecircle.png)
 ![alt tag](https://github.com/MichaelTeti/CNN_EdgeDetection/blob/master/edgecnnlena.png)